Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Methods and modelling

 \section{Methods and modelling}

 We employ a QED-based time-dependent scattering theory approach~\cite{NLCPRA_1} that was previously used to study the single-atom resonant response \cite{Res_theory_PRA}.
 This approach captures processes that involve multiple incident photons but one outgoing photon.
-In this section, we extend the approach to study the scattering response from two non-interacting atoms of the same kind.
+A detailed derivation of the approach can be found in Ref.\cite{Res_theory_PRA}.
+In this section, we extend that approach to study the scattering response from two non-interacting atoms of the same kind.